Alberta PNP (AAIP) 2026: All Streams Explained

 A significant practical change: as of April 7, 2026, submitting a Worker Expression of Interest (WEOI) costs $135 CAD (non-refundable).
 This fee filters out non-serious candidates from a pool that had exceeded 41,000 profiles.
 Once invited, the provincial application fee is $1,500.

-The Eight Pathways at a Glance
+The Nine Pathways at a Glance

 Entrepreneur Streams (4 pathways) — 90 total spaces for Graduate Entrepreneur, Foreign Graduate Entrepreneur, Farm Stream, and related business pathways.